ODIN Deepreason™

 Tool-Augmented Verification

 Disputed claims trigger automated retrieval of primary sources, documentation, and data.
-ODIN doesn't just debate—it investigates.
 Models must defend positions against evidence, not just each other.

 4